dgelessus/NAGUS/docs/uru/sdl.rst

   there is no way to set different default values for individual elements.
   The format of :samp:`{value}` depends on the variable type and is described in more detail in :ref:`sdl_types`.
+  If a variable doesn't have this attribute, its default value is a 0/empty/null value of the appropriate type.
 * :samp:`DEFAULTOPTION={option}` sets options that affect the variable's behavior.
   :samp:`{option}` is case-insensitive.
   Unknown options are silently ignored by the open-sourced client code and DIRTSAND,